 The marketing department of a publishing company is an exciting place to work.
 It is connected to all other departments – design, editorial, production, rights and sales – and has to interact with and collaborate with them all.
 Beginning your marketing career in publishing can be a bewildering position to be in.
 This course is designed to explain what happens within a marketing team and your role within it.

-You need to learn who all your audiences are, not just the consumers who buy your books but also your colleagues in different departments and the retailers who will sell and promote your books.
-You also need to understand the costs associated with the various media options, how to work most effectively with your colleagues in publicity and how to measure how successful your work has been.
+You need to learn who all your audiences are – including the consumers who buy your books, your colleagues in different departments and the retailers who will sell and promote your titles.
+You also need to understand the costs of the available media options, how to work effectively with your colleagues in publicity and how to measure the success of your campaigns.